 Tara Rodman is an Assistant Professor of Theatre at University of California, Irvine.
 Her research focuses on the circulation of performers and performance form among Japan, Europe, and the US in the first half of the 20th century.

 Christine Simonian Bean is an Assistant Director at the Center for Research on Learning and Teaching Theatre Program at University of Michigan.
 She designs and facilitates experiences for instructors on inclusive and equitable teaching practices.

-Megan Geigner is an Assistant Professor in the English Department at the U.S. Naval Academy.
+Megan Geigner is an Assistant Professor of Instruction in the Cook Family Writing Program at Northwestern University.
 Her research explores civic performance as a method of shaping immigrant discourse and hyphenated identities in early twentieth century US history.

 Aileen Robinson is an Assistant Professor in the department of Theater and Performance Studies at Stanford University.
 Her current book project explores the contribution of theatre and magic performance to the development of science as a discipline in the nineteenth century.

 Jordana Cox is an Assistant Professor of Drama and Speech Communication at the University of Waterloo.
 Her current book project is called Staged News: The Federal Theatre Project’s Living Newspapers in New York, 1935-9.

 Carla Della Gatta is an Assistant Professor of Critical Studies – Theatre at the University of Southern California.
 She received the J Leeds Barroll Dissertation Prize in 2016 from the Shakespeare Association of America for the best dissertation on a Shakespeare theme.